-Century Lofts has a homeowners association (HOA).
+Century Lofts has a homeowner's association (HOA).
 The HOA is here to enhance the quality of life in our community through management of common areas, enforcement of rules and covenants, support of initiatives that strengthen bonds among residents, and investment in capital improvements that benefit the greater good.

-The door to the common hallway area can let noise into the residence.
+The door to the hallway can let noise into the residence.
 The noise can be reduced by sealing up the door opening.
 An added benefit to this is that heat/AC loss to the hallway will be cut down, and smells from the hallway can be mostly eliminated.

 If your mailbox has a broken or missing lock, it can be replaced.
 Home Depot has a Universal Mailbox Lock in a Nickel color.
 It is part number S-4140, and costs less than $10.
 This is also available from Amazon.

 The neighborhood of Castleberry Hill has relatively low water pressure.
 With the original shower head installed at Century Lofts, you may find that the water stream is not great.
 Replacing the shower head with a Speakman Anystream shower head with 2.5 GPM flow and 6 nozzles can help.
 This shower head flows better, but the low water pressure still limits the shower quality.
 On the High Pressure Shower Heads website there are several shower heads that work even better.

 Century Lofts has a roll-up door with inside parking and an outside parking area with a gate.
 They both have remotes.
 If you need a new remote, they can be found on Amazon - look for "Linear" brand, "delta-3" model with 1 channel & 310 MHz.

 Your remote may look different from these.
 But there will be 8 switches that can be "On" or "Off".

 For the outside gate, the switch settings are: 1-On, 2-Off, 3-On, 4-Off, 5-On, 6-Off, 7-Off, 8-On.